nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

  * 3a.
-The given grade is invalid.
+One or more of the assignment details are invalid.

     * CAP5BUDDY displays an error message.

       Use case ends.

-**Use Case: View grades for a module**
+**Use Case: Add grade to a module**

   **MSS**
-  1. User requests to view grades for a module.
+  1. User requests to add a grade to a module.
-  2. CAP5BUDDY retrieves current grades.
+  2. CAP5BUDDY retrieves the module from the module list.
-  3. CAP5BUDDY displays current grades.
+  3. CAP5BUDDY creates a new grade to replace the current one in the module.
+  4. CAP5BUDDY updates module in module list.
+  5. CAP5BUDDY displays success message

   **Extensions**